DevSecTop/TF-via-PR/docs/README.md

 > All forms of **contribution are very welcome** and deeply appreciated for fostering open-source projects.
 >
 > - [Create a PR](https://github.com/devsectop/tf-via-pr/pulls "Create a pull request.") to contribute changes you'd like to see.
-> - [Raise an issue](https://github.com/devsectop/tf-via-pr/issues "Raise an issue.") to discuss proposed changes or report unexpected behavior.
+> - [Raise an issue](https://github.com/devsectop/tf-via-pr/issues "Raise an issue.") to propose changes or report unexpected behavior.
-> - [Open a discussion](https://github.com/devsectop/tf-via-pr/discussions "Open a discussion.") to share ideas about where you'd like to see this project go.
+> - [Open a discussion](https://github.com/devsectop/tf-via-pr/discussions "Open a discussion.") to discuss broader topics or questions.
 > - [Become a stargazer](https://github.com/devsectop/tf-via-pr/stargazers "Become a stargazer.") if you find this project useful.

 ## License

-- This project is licensed under the permissive [Apache License 2.0](LICENSE.txt "Apache License 2.0.").
+- This project is licensed under the permissive [Apache License 2.0](../LICENSE.txt "Apache License 2.0.").
 - All works herein are my own, shared of my own volition, and [contributors](https://github.com/devsectop/tf-via-pr/graphs/contributors "Contributors.").
 - Copyright 2022-2024 [Rishav Dhar](https://github.com/rdhar "Rishav Dhar's GitHub profile.") — All wrongs reserved.

-[configure_aws_credentials]: https://github.com/aws-actions/configure-aws-credentials "Configuring AWS credentials for use in GitHub Actions."
 [opentofu_org]: https://opentofu.org "Open-source Terraform-compatible IaC tool."
 [pr_example_1]: https://github.com/devsectop/tf-via-pr/pull/164 "Example PR for this use-case."
 [pr_example_2]: https://github.com/devsectop/tf-via-pr/pull/166 "Example PR for this use-case."